tsunami416604/azure-docs.hu-hu/articles/key-vault/key-vault-key-rotation-log-monitoring.md

 $connectionName = "AzureRunAsConnection"
 try
 {
-    # Get the connection "AzureRunAsConnection "
+    # Get the connection "AzureRunAsConnection"
     $servicePrincipalConnection=Get-AutomationConnection -Name $connectionName

     "Logging in to Azure..."